How much each Chelsea player will receive after winning 2025 FIFA Club World Cup

 The Blues produced an incredible performance to defeat favourites Paris Saint-Germain 3-0 in the final at the MetLife Stadium on Sunday, July 13.

-Most valuable player of the tournament, Cole Palmer, grabbed a brace in the first half, finding the back of the net in the 22nd and 30th minute, before assisting Joao Pedro’s goal just before halftime.
+The most valuable player of the tournament, Cole Palmer, grabbed a brace in the first half, finding the back of the net in the 22nd and 30th minute, before assisting Joao Pedro’s goal just before half-time.

 Chelsea’s aggressive high press and clinical counterattacks overwhelmed PSG, who struggled to respond despite dominating possession.